Regardless of your take on Scientology, they know how to run an organization

-And though you might not subscribe to their religious beliefs, you have to admit, these people know how to run a business.
+Scientology has made the news for its controversial practices and celebrity endorsements over the years.
+Although you might not subscribe to Scientology's religious beliefs, you have to admit that the people in charge of this organization know how to run a business.

 While your company might not be able to finance a Tom Cruise-caliber celebrity endorsement, there's a lot you could learn from Scientology's entrepreneurial approach to cultivating a following.

-When you think Scientology, you think Tom Cruise, John Travolta and Kirstie Alley.
-According to the New Yorker article, that's not a coincidence.
-The Church of Scientology apparently goes out of its way to recruit celebrity members who act as the public face of the church.
+When you think of Scientology, Tom Cruise, John Travolta and Leah Remini probably come to mind.
+According to an article in The New Yorker, that's not a coincidence; the Church of Scientology apparently goes out of its way to recruit celebrity members who act as the public face of the church.

-And, if their impressive Los Angeles-based Celebrity center is any indication, they’ve committed significant resources to the endeavor, too.
+And if the Church of Scientology's impressive Los Angeles-based Celebrity Centre is any indication, the church's leaders have committed significant resources to the endeavor.
 And why not?
 What better way to get your message out than to engage respected leaders who can help sway potential customers to do business with you?

 For small businesses, celebrity is much less important than influence.
 Identifying who in your community or customer base has the connections and the authority to drive business your way is key.
-In his book, “The Tipping Point," Malcolm Gladwell calls them “connectors" and "mavens."
+In his book "The Tipping Point," Malcolm Gladwell calls these influencers "connectors" and "mavens."
 They are the people who influence other people to try new things, visit new businesses and buy new products.

-Finding those people and communicating with them, via social media, targeted e-mail or in person, is an inexpensive and effective way to spread the word about your business.
+Finding those people and communicating with them via social media, targeted email campaigns or in person is an inexpensive and effective way to spread the word about your business.

 Members of the Church of Scientology are focused, in part, on self-improvement.
 Part of that process is identifying things about themselves they want to improve and then taking courses to learn how to grow and change.

 After achieving success at each level, they move on to the next level.
-There is, therefore, always a goal to strive for and another level to which to aspire.
+There is, therefore, always a goal to strive for and another level to achieve.
 The path to spiritual enlightenment and to higher levels of responsibility within the church is laid out clearly for members.